MY MOTHER – TINA: 2007, AGE 71

 The prognosis in the end was with chemo for 1 to 1/2 years and without chemo for 6 months or less.

 We did get one round of chemo in, but that was all.
 The PCP doctor told me, “Every time we fix something on your Mom, something else breaks.”
-The HPV doctor kept me well informed of Mom’s condition every day until the end.
-The hospital removed lots of fluid from Mom’s body twice (the fluid removed filled 2 large bottles; she told me it hurt).
+The HPV doctor kept me well informed by the tests of Mom’s condition every day until the end.
+The HPV Hospital removed lots of fluid from Mom’s body twice (the fluid removed filled 2 large bottles; she told me it hurt).
 But Mom was doing anything to live.
-My mother and I know she wanted to live because she told me one day no one wants to die.
+My mother and I know she wanted to live because she told me one day, no one wants to die.
 Mom’s feet swelled very badly.
 But her breathing and spirits were good until she went into the last 2 nursing homes.

 I had the final Friday talk with Mom and her PCP.
 And we were told there was nothing else they could do and recommended hospices.
 In my mind, I knew it was a matter of time to spend with Mom.
 When she arrived at her final nursing home, a lady told me to spend as much time with my Mom as I could.
 Mom had a strange request the day before she died.
 She asked me to bring her a bell, a back scratcher, and a yellow sheet/tablecloth (so she would not get anything dirty).
 Also, on the day before she died, I went to see her.
 And she kept staring at a mirror to her left and then down the hall to the right.
 I asked her if she was ok, and she said, “Yes, I am ok”.